 6. Goodwill and Intangible Assets

-The carrying amount of goodwill at September 30, 2005 was \$14.6 million, which resulted from the acquisition of Speltz & Weis LLC as discussed in note 5 above, and has been assigned to the Company's segments as follows:
+The carrying amount of goodwill at June 30, 2005 was \$14.6 million, which is attributable to the Financial Consulting segment and resulted from the acquisition of Speltz & Weis LLC as discussed in note 5 above.